RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-08-30-CentOS7-Wireguard-PiHole.md

 Max kernel policy version:      31
 ```

 Looks set now.
 I encourage people to take a look at these logs from time to time.
-The live in ```/var/log/audit/audit.log``` on CentOS, so you can simply run ```cat /var/log/audit/audit.log | grep selinux``` at your desire.
+The live in ```/var/log/audit/audit.log``` on CentOS, so you can simply run ```cat /var/log/audit/audit.log | grep selinux``` at your convenience.

 During the Pi-hole install, we will also need to provide ```wg0``` as an interface name including your default gateway IP address such as ```192.168.x.x``` - this will be different on every server, so let's get our's now by checking ```ip r | grep default``` and keep the output handy.
 After saving these details, its time to actually start installing Pi-hole.